klimeryk/recalendar.js/README.md

 ## License

-[GPL-3.0 License](https://github.com/klimeryk/recalendar.js/blob/main/LICENSE).
+[GNU AGPLv3 License](https://github.com/klimeryk/recalendar.js/blob/main/LICENSE).
 In particular, this means that you can do what you want with this code, but *you have to publish your changes with the same license*.
 Please consider submitting a PR, if you have an idea for a great improvement! 🙏 My main motivation was to scratch my own itch, but as a result I might have missed your use case so I'm happy to hear how this project can be improved 🙇